 A WordPress search plugin, when installed and activated on your website, will add a search bar or search form on your website.
 This can help users find specific content on your site, based on the keyword or phrase typed in the search bar.

 As you can see, this is an excellent way to improve your site’s user experience as well as navigability.
 And that’s not all, having a search form on your site can also improve your SEO score.
-With all this in consideration alongside the fact that these WordPress plugins are generally super lightweight and easy to install, there is practically no reason why you shouldn’t have a search plugin on your site.
+With all this in consideration alongside the fact that most WordPress plugins are generally super lightweight and easy to install, there is practically no reason why you shouldn’t have a search plugin on your site.

 And so, for the purpose of this read, we have put together a comprehensive list covering 8 best search plugins for WordPress websites.
 So without further ado, let’s get started: